-Healthy hooves are essential for profitability on large modern dairies.
 Some of the most destructive hoof conditions are easily controlled with a well-run footbath.
 These are digital dermititis (heal warts), footrot, and thin soles.
-A good footbath can also harden hooves and reduce the incidence of sole ulcers, sole bruising, and infections caused by sharp objects penetrating the sole of the hoof.
+A good footbath can harden hooves and reduce the incidence of sole ulcers, sole bruising, and infections caused by sharp objects penetrating the sole of the hoof.
 Other serious conditions can be made more manageable when feet are hard, such as laminitis and white line disease.
 Even for these systemic type hoof conditions, a well-run footbath program can be a critically important management decision.

-Heal warts are the single most destructive hoof disease on modern dairies.
+Heel warts are the most destructive hoof disease on modern dairies.

 Foot wart lesions look like raised, red and yellow patches and are usually located at the back of the foot above the heel.
 They are particularly painful and prone to bleeding when manipulated.
 Mature lesions are larger- up to two inches across, and usually raised with long, brown or grayish-black tufts of hair-like projections along the surface.
 They have a “hairy wart” appearance.
 The hairs along the lesions are usually “true hairs”.
 The lesions can persist for many months.
 They may regress with dry weather.

 This disease is probably caused by a spirochete bacterium and it appears to be very contagious.
 The high morbidity of herds contracting this disease, as well as observations that greater than 90 percent of the lesions are highly responsive to antibiotics suggest an infectious agent.